Kaala Box Office Collection: Races To The 100-Crore Club!

 Initial reports had suggested that the opening of the movies wasn't at par with the collections of the Rajinikanth movies of the past.
 But, the movie is moving ahead strongly, and the Friday and Saturday turned out to be highly profitable for the Rajinikanth starrer.

-Kaala is At The Top..
+Kaala Is At The Top

 According to another tweet sent out by Ramesh Bala, Kaala is the film which has ruled the Indian box office in the past weekend.
-Well, the Rajinikanth starrer has found a lot of takers, with youngsters and family audiences pouring in to the theatres.
+Well, the Rajinikanth starrer has found a lot of takers, with youngsters and family audiences pouring into the theatres.

 Overseas Collections

 Rajinikanth movies have a lot of takers in the overseas circuits as well.
-The film had release on June 06, 2018 on many of the foreign countries and certain reports suggest that the film has been doing fine business in overseas centres as well.
+The film had released on June 06, 2018 on many of the foreign countries and certain reports suggest that the film has been doing a fine business in overseas centres as well.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.